-You or others could be injured or killed if you leave the vehicle unattended with the transfer case in the NEUTRAL position without first fully engaging the parking brake.
-The transfer case NEUTRAL position disengages both the front and rear drive shafts from the powertrain and will allow the vehicle to move regardless of the transmission position.
+You or others could be injured or killed if you leave the vehicle unattended with the transfer case in the

+NEUTRAL position without first fully engaging the parking brake.
+The transfer case NEUTRAL position disengages both the front and rear drive shafts from the powertrain and will allow the vehicle to roll, even if the transmission is in PARK.
 The parking brake should always be applied when the driver is not in the vehicle.